We’ve been a paying customer for GreenGeeks for the last 16 months. During that time, we’ve monitored their performance – avg. load time and uptime.

 1. Industry-Standard Pricing Manipulation

-Otherwise, if you want a true monthly option, it’s going to set you back $9.95 each month.
+Otherwise, if you want to pay monthly, it’ll set you back with $9.95 each month.

 2. Questionable Refund Policy